 - Relies heavily on financing for cash flow

 You can buy lithium stocks by investing in companies that are directly involved in lithium mining and refinement, or you can invest indirectly by buying stock in companies that support the lithium industry — battery makers and other energy-storage firms, for example.

 Websites like Yahoo Finance and Morningstar and most major news sites publish stock quotes and company information you can use to research stocks you might want to invest in.
 When you’re ready to buy, log in to your brokerage account.
-If you don’t already have one, consider using one of the firms that made GOBankingRates’ list of the best trading sites for beginners.
+If you don’t already have one, consider using one of the firms that made GOBankingRates’ list of the best brokers for 2023.

 You can start trading as soon as your account is set up and funded.
 Just search the stock you want, click the “buy” button or link and enter the number of shares you want to purchase — or the dollar amount you want to spend on a fractional share — and submit the order.

 ETFs, or exchange-traded funds, are investment funds that focus on a particular investment theme or type of company.
 They pool funds from many investors like mutual funds do, but they’re typically less expensive, and your buy and sell orders are executed immediately when you place them while the market is open.